CePeU/MarkdownToFoundry/README.md

 ### Foundry Cons
 - The devs only improve marginally on Foundry journals.
 Journals are only a second or third thought in their considerations. (even their own content creators are affected by this if I am informed correctly)
-- The editor sucks even though it could be made better with just a bit of effort (not even an undo ist implemented, font handling is a mess, html sanitizing seems to have been rolled up in a wild magic zone, etc.).
+- The editor sucks even though it could be made better with just a bit of effort (undo ist implemented only as keybinding so not easily found by new users, font handling is a mess, html sanitizing seems to have been rolled up in a wild magic zone, etc.).
 - Campaign management sucks (and if I get a tip or two I will try Ripper's module which seems quite nice)
 - It is a VTT (more or less)